DC00/meme-compiler-cloud-functions/video/download/README.md

 ```

 #### Goroutines and Background Processing
 The Cloud Run container will exit as soon as the HTTP request returns.
 This means goroutines and background processing will not work because the CPU exits too early.
-If the [CPU is always on](https://cloud.google.com/run/docs/configuring/cpu-allocation) the backgrounding will work, however the price will increase.
-Breakeven point with 1 CPU is about 0.7 requests/second (from Claude.ai after feeding in the Tier 1 pricing tables [here](https://cloud.google.com/run/pricing).
+Google has an option to keep the [CPU always on](https://cloud.google.com/run/docs/configuring/cpu-allocation) which makes backgrounding possible - however the price will increase.
+The breakeven point for always-on pricing vs request-only pricing with 1 CPU is about 0.7 requests/second (from Claude.ai after feeding in the Tier 1 pricing tables [here](https://cloud.google.com/run/pricing)).